Superrehtard/old_diaspora_wiki/Community.md

 # Teams

 ## Reforming community action September'12 .
-All people willing to list their skills and ways they want to contribute are collected here : http://www.editgrid.com/user/groovehunter/diaspora-community-users - (This awesome list was started on this pad https://framapad.org/diaspora-community-users , but for better overview was transfered to a spreadsheet)
+All people willing to list their skills and ways they want to contribute are collected.
+Please add your info here: http://www.editgrid.com/user/groovehunter/diaspora-community-users - (This awesome list was started on this pad https://framapad.org/diaspora-community-users , but for better overview was transfered to a spreadsheet)

 ## [Welcoming Committee](https://github.com/diaspora/diaspora/wiki/Welcoming-Committee)
 Community engagement is one of the most important tools to getting new users accommodated.
 It's a great way for them to make new friends and get comfortable on the platform.